TechxArtisanStudio/Openterface/README.md

 ## 🌟 The Openterface Product Family

-We offer multiple KVM solutions designed for different use cases:
+We offer multiple solutions designed for different use cases:

 ### 🖥️ [Openterface Mini-KVM](https://openterface.com/product/minikvm/)
 A compact USB-based KVM gadget for BIOS-level control of headless computers.
 Perfect for IT pros, developers, and system administrators.